 Use a strong password.

 Try to avoid using simple words or phrases for your password.
-Yes, we know that there is great debate among security professionals regarding completely random passwords or phrase-based passwords.
+Yes, I know that there is great debate among security professionals regarding completely random passwords or phrase-based passwords.
 Either way, you’re better off using a strong password than something like ‘12345’ or even word, ‘password’.
-We’ve read a few reports that show that ‘password’ continues to be one of the most used passwords for people.
-Scary!
+Incredibly, a few reports show that ‘password’ continues to be one of the most used passwords for people!

 So what is a strong password?
 It’s something that will be very hard to guess.
 It’s something that doesn’t contain information that could be tied to you such as birthday or spouse’s name.
 While disagreements exist on what makes a strong password, it typically is one that is at least 12 digits in length with lower and uppercase letters, at least one number and at least one special character.
 The bigger and more obscure your password the better.

 Use two-factor authentication when possible.